unlock-protocol/unlock/packages/paywall-config/README.md

 - Add a valid URL image for your icon
 - Set a message for your customers
 - Add a referrer Code
-- Set the messimistic feature
+- Set the pessimistic feature
 - If you want to collect metadata from your customers you can add multiple of them.